bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-api-overview.md

 }
 ```

-### Authenticating with an auto-generated Stencil Token
+### Authenticating with an auto-generated Stencil token

 Client code in BigCommerce Stencil themes can be passed a token at render time with the `{{settings.storefront_api.token}}` Handlebars object:

 ```html